dr14-make/ESPDComponents/Documentation/task.md

 **Scope:** This library will model the complete powertrain chain from engine torque generation through transmission, differential, wheels, and vehicle body dynamics including aerodynamic and rolling resistance.

-**Reference:** Based on the IPowertrain Modelica library structure found in `temp/modelica/ipowertrain/`

 ---

 ## Architecture Overview